 1. What is a “CPT”?

-Certified Personal Trainer, CPT, is the title and accompanying acronym used in the personal fitness training industry for an individual who has been appropriately assessed by a national certifying organization, successfully demonstrating the necessary skill sets of the certified personal trainer by way of the respective assessment.
+Certified Personal Trainer, CPT, is the title and accompanying acronym used in the personal fitness training industry for an individual who has been appropriately assessed by a national certifying organization, successfully demonstrating the understanding of fundamental concepts of various fitness components, functional exercise and basic nutrition; knowledge that is necessary for the certified personal trainer to apply for safe and effective fitness program design.
 This general title is specified by an organizational distinction with respect to the certification organization that you achieved your certification through.
 For example, after becoming certified by NFPT, you will use the acronym “NFPT-CPT” as your distinct title for recognition of achievement and skill set competency.

 2. How long has NFPT been certifying personal trainers?